joydeepd900/PDF-Toolkit/README.md

 # PDF-Toolkit

 A lightweight utility Python tool to manage PDF files efficiently.
+This by default starts in Command Prompt.

 ## Features
 * Merger: Combine multiple PDFs into one.